w3f/Grants-Program/applications/Raze_Network.md

 * **FTE:**  1
 * **Costs:** 7K DAI

-The main deliverable of this milestone is the client that can generate the transactions that can trigger the aforementioned contracts.
+The main deliverable of this milestone is the client that can generate the transactions that can trigger the aforementioned modules.
 More specifically, it will include all the proof generation algorithms for these transactions.
 We will also provide the necessary UI to enable the users to interact with the proof generation algorithms.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |